The-Fox-Inc/himeyuri_public/README.md

 ## Commands
 You can find her commands on this lovely dashboard made by *Neuro Assassin*: [Himeyuri's Dashboard](https://dash.shadowhime.net)

-**NOTE:** The link does not work as the dashboard is not public as of yet.

 ## Problems / Issues
 Should any problem arise, feel free to reach out to TwinShadow on Discord, even in the #general channel is fine.
 If you're comfortable with GitHub, you're also welcome to create an [Issue Ticket](https://github.com/The-Fox-Inc/himeyuri_public/issues/new/choose) using one of the templates that pertains to the problem.